Governance

 Gregory Abood, CEO

-Gregory is seconded from the Natural Resources Access Regulator (NRAR) where he was the Director of Education and Engagement, and previously the Director Water Regulation where he led the building and maturing of a new, independent natural resource regulator.
-He has led NRAR to proactively engage stakeholders, understand them better and enable them to solve regulatory problems.
-He has championed protection and recognition of Aboriginal cultural and spiritual values connected to land and water.
+Gregory previously worked as the Director of Education and Engagement, and previously the Director Water Regulation at the NSW Natural Resources Access Regulator (NRAR), where he led the building and maturing of a new, independent natural resources regulator.
+He led NRAR to proactively engage stakeholders, understand them better and enable them to solve complex regulatory problems.
+He has championed protection and recognition of Aboriginal cultural and spiritual values connected to land and water

 During his 23 years of experience in the field, he has led initiatives to solve complex regional, industrial, and statewide regulatory issues in pollution, biodiversity conservation, chemicals, native forestry, land management, and water management.

 Committed to serving in the public interest, Gregory has honed his regulatory craft and employs a full suite of tools and his own insights to affect real change and meaningful outcomes on the ground.
-He is an advocate of proactive regulation and effective regulatory laws, and is adept at engaging and mobilising stakeholders to amplify reach and influence.
+He is an advocate of proactive regulation, connecting regulatory functions and effective regulatory laws, and is adept at engaging and mobilising stakeholders to amplify regulatory reach and impact.

 If you have a question or would like to catch up with Greg, please contact the Leadership Team at any time.